 In response to the common complaint from children that “It’s not fair,” tell your children, “Fair does not mean equal; it means giving each person what they need.”

-Come up with a list of basic rules that fit your family values.
+Come up with a list of basic rules.

 Don’t look for someone to blame or punish.